Celebrate the New Year with the youthful performances of rising star performers!

 What are your thoughts about performing with the Kanagawa Philharmonic Orchestra at the historic Kanagawa Prefectural Music Hall?

-What does music mean to you, Asako?
+What exactly does music mean to you, Asako?

-It allows contemporary performers to recreate the magnificent works left behind by great composers of the past, and it is also a tool for self-dialogue.
+It allows contemporary performers to recreate the magnificent works left behind by great composers of the past, and is also a tool for self-dialogue.

 Finally, I believe this concert will be a wonderful performance to kick off the new year!